This is an iHeart podcast here for our final news roundup and information overload.

 All the other candidates were asked, where will your first international trip be as mayor of New York?

-They all said, Well, we will go to Israel, of course.
+They all said, well, we will go to Israel, of course.

 Some people would say, listen, if you're a citizen of New York, you don't really care where your mayor's first international trip is.

-You just want things to be better, you want things to be cheaper.
+You want things to be cheaper.

 His candidacy is ultimately a rejection of the failure of leftist policies, right?

-Yeah, and look, who was the alternative in the primary?
+And look, who was the alternative in the primary?

 The only real alternative was Andrew Cuomo, who had to resign in disgrace.